jedi4ever/mccloud/README.md

 ## Why not in vagrant?

+NOTE: mccloud is meant to be complementary to vagrant - we truely love @mitchellh

 - Main reason - this code has been around way before there was discussion on vagrant new providers
-- Companies are using it now as it support EC2, KVM, scripts, NOW
+- Companies are using it now as it supports EC2, KVM, scripts, NOW
 - Vagrant is (currently) focused on desktop vm types only - this extends it to server based cloud solution
 - Once providers are available in vagrant, you can easily switch: the effort is not in the Mccloudfile or Vagrantfile syntax but in the provisioning
 - Vagrant moves away from the 'gem ' support and targets fat installers - I need this code available as a library